Cost Transfers - Policy and Guidelines

 Overview

-It is the policy of the Rockefeller University that costs should be charged to the appropriate sponsored project when first incurred.
-Within this policy the University recognizes that cost transfers are sometimes necessary to correct bookkeeping or clerical errors in the original charges and to allocate closely related work that may support more than one project.
-Frequent, late, or inadequately explained transfers, especially those involving projects with cost overruns or unexpended balances, are unacceptable and can raise serious questions about the appropriateness of the transfers and call internal controls into question.
+It is the policy of the Rockefeller University that costs are charged to the appropriate sponsored project when first incurred.
+Within this policy, the University recognizes that cost transfers are sometimes necessary to correct bookkeeping or clerical errors in the original charges and to allocate closely related work that may support multiple projects.
+Frequent, late, or inadequate cost transfers, especially corrections involving projects with cost overruns or unexpended balances, are unacceptable and can raise serious questions regarding the appropriateness of the transfer and call internal controls into question.
 Inappropriate cost transfers will result in audit disallowances and may also incur monetary paybacks including penalties and fines.

 Auditors and sponsors will flag as suspicious cost transfers with the following characteristics:

-An explanation which merely states that the cost transfer was made to “correct an error” or “to transfer to correct project” is not sufficient.
+An explanation which states that the cost transfer was made to “correct an error” or “transfer to correct project” is not sufficient.
 Cost transfers and their accompanying justifications must be reasonable, equitable, and in realistic proportion to the benefit provided.

 Policy

-Original Charges should be directed to the appropriate benefitting sponsored project.
+Original charges should be directed to the appropriate benefiting sponsored project.
 If it is necessary to request a cost transfer that involves a sponsored project, requests should be made promptly and contain sufficient justification and documentation to support the cost transfer.

 Expenses must be reallocated for reasons other than covering an over-expenditure or under-expenditure.
 The costs must be allowable and should be allocated to the projects based on the proportional benefit of the cost to the project.